kfitz/presentations.kfitz.info/utk.md

 ![Internet 2 logo](images/internet2.png)

-Note: What if Internet2, instead of restricting its areas of interest to networking and protocols, and instead of offering to connect member institutions with corporate cloud services, instead provided a real alternative – one that was not just developed for the academic community but that would be governed by that community?
-What if each member institution or organization agreed to contribute its existing infrastructure, along with its annual maintenance budget, to a shared, community-owned cloud computing center?
-Could excess capacity then be offered at reasonable prices to other nonprofit institutions or organizations or projects that might entice them away from the Silicon Valley megacorps?
+Note: What if Internet2, for instance, instead of restricting its areas of interest to networking and protocols, and instead of offering to connect member institutions with corporate cloud services, instead provided a real alternative – one that was not just developed for the academic community but that would be governed by that community?
+What if each member institution or organization agreed to contribute its existing infrastructure, along with its annual maintenance budget, to a shared, distributed, community-owned cloud computing center?
+Could excess capacity then be offered at reasonable prices to other nonprofit institutions or organizations or projects like mine, in a way that might entice them away from the Silicon Valley megacorps?
 Would our institutions, our libraries, our publishers, and our many other web-based projects find themselves with better control over their futures?

 - foster social and epistemic justice